History and exam

 Subtle changes develop in personality, and diminished interest in usual activities may be evident.

-unremarkable initial physical exam
+unremarkable initial physical examination

 Other diagnostic factors